FluffyBullet/first_template/README.md

 - #### Third Design (Large screens)
     - <img src="assets\readme_images\desktopdesign.png" alt="Design for desktop screens">
 #### Color Scheme
-As this website is created for my friend who has already created her profile with a dedicated facebook page.
+As this website is created for my friend who has already created her profile with a dedicated Facebook page.
 This resulted in a logo with specific colors created;

 <img src="assets\images\logo.jpg" alt="logo of bespoke peony designs" height=200px/>